2024 Christmas is Coming 50/50 Raffle! Draw Date: Dec 20, 2024

 Does Hospice Northwest only offer palliative care services in the City of Thunder Bay?

-Hospice Northwest has satellite offices located in the District of Thunder Bay, in Nipigon, Terrace Bay/Schreiber, Marathon, Geraldton, and Manitouwadge.
+Hospice Northwest has regional support with a dedicated Regional Coordinator who administers programs in Nipigon, Terrace Bay/Schreiber, Marathon, Geraldton, and Manitouwadge.
 Services in those communities are delivered through partnerships with hospitals and family health teams.

 Questions about volunteering with Hospice Northwest